Why education is our best weapon against cybercrime.

-The worldwide shortage of skilled cyber personnel has a direct and significant impact on organizations and their ability to protect themselves.
-And this collectively adds up to an appreciable threat to a nation’s overall economic well-being and, by extension, that of society.
+Dr Edward Humphreys: The worldwide shortage of skilled cyber personnel has a direct and significant impact on organizations and their ability to protect themselves.
+And this collectively adds up to an appreciable threat to a nation’s overall economic well-being, and by extension, that of society.

 The problem covers at least three areas of concern:

 - Skilled professionals to manage, administer and support organizational security and operations